Pokémon Black and White

 In the Relic Castle's third lower floor, next to the sand pile in the top-right corner, is a wall with what appears to be incorrect collision, allowing the player to walk "inside the wall".
-The "hole" is one tile deep, and function like the regular floor in this area (namely allowing you to encounter Pokémon).
+The "hole" is one tile deep, and functions like the regular floor in this area (namely, allowing you to encounter Pokémon).

 Pokémon has one hell of a bestiary, so of course some mistakes managed to make their way in.

-For some reason, Arbok's sprite lacks a tail segment, whereas its back sprite doesn't.
+For some reason, Arbok's front sprite lacks a tail segment, whereas its back sprite doesn't.

-The Shelder attached to Slowbro's tail is missing an eye, as seen in its animated sprite.
+The Shellder attached to Slowbro's tail is missing an eye, as seen in its animated sprite.
 Note that the eye is indeed missing and not simply obscured.

-Marowak can be seen holding a bone in its right hand, whereas its back sprite shows it holding the bone in its left hand.
+Marowak can be seen holding a bone in its right hand in its front sprite, whereas its back sprite shows it holding the bone in its left hand.